Choosing your CPA subjects can be tricky. We often get asked:

 CPA Subject choice tips

 – Don’t leave FR until last, even though it is really tough.
-If you get stuck on FR you want to find out earlier rather than later, so you can decide whether to continue with your studies.– Don’t do AAA before FR; Audit involves careful
+If you get stuck on FR you want to find out earlier rather than later, so you can decide whether to continue with your studies.– Don’t do AAA before FR; Audit involves careful consideration of IFRS which are covered in FR.

 Most people must do the 4 CPA compulsory core subjects plus 2 electives.
 In this situation you cannot do GSL until you have completed the other 3 compulsory core subjects.
 Some people are given exemptions.
 Others have no electives and must do specific subjects as electives.